-Eric Gonzalez began his legal career in 1995, as an assistant district attorney in the Kings County District Attorney’s Office, thereby fulfilling an ambition that he had harbored since college.
+Mr. Gonzalez began his legal career in 1995, as an assistant district attorney in the Kings County District Attorney’s Office, thereby fulfilling an ambition that he had harbored since college.

-In 2011, Mr. Gonzalez became the Executive Assistant District Attorney of the Green Trial Zone.
+In 2011, Mr. Gonzalez became the Executive Assistant District Attorney of the Green Zone.
 Under his leadership, the Green Zone attained a record of being one of the most successful and productive trial zones in the Brooklyn District Attorney’s Office.
 He instituted regular “brown-bag lunch” training sessions for his Bureau, and regularly liaised with community members and precinct commanders as part of a “community prosecution” approach to law enforcement.

 In addition to his trial and supervisory experience, Mr. Gonzalez has taken an active role in interagency trainings conducted by the office and has served on a number of internal and external committees.
 He is a member of the Puerto Rican Bar Association and also sits on the Board of Directors of the Kings County Criminal Bar Association.
 He has frequently participated in panel discussions and continuing legal education courses, including those that have focused on racial inequality in the criminal justice system and on the role of minorities in the legal profession.

 Mr. Gonzalez grew up in East New York and Williamsburg, Brooklyn, and attended John Dewey High School in Coney Island.
 He graduated from Cornell University in 1992 with a Bachelor of Arts degree with a dual major in government and history.
 In 1995, he received his Juris Doctorate from the University of Michigan Law School, where he was president of the Latino Law Students Association.
-Mr. Gonzalez remains an active and committed member of his local community.

 Mr. Gonzalez’s insight, enthusiasm, wise counsel and leadership have helped propel the Brooklyn District Attorney’s Office to the forefront of criminal justice reform.
-He was sworn in as Acting District Attorney in October of 2016 after the passing of District Attorney Thompson.

 Mr. Gonzalez resides in Brooklyn with his wife and three boys.